-brain[s]."288 Before we "think" or "reason,"289 an experience's "sensory input" is scanned by our brain "in a fraction of a second."290 Our unconscious brain "override[s] our thinking brain whenever it senses real or imagined danger."291 This portion of our brain processes information faster than our conscious brain does,292 and "decides whether incoming information is a threat to our survival even before we are consciously aware of the danger."293 Our unconscious brain blocks information from reaching conscious thought until after it has sent a message to "fight, flee, or freeze."294
+information is a threat to our survival even before we are consciously aware of the danger."
+Our unconscious brain blocks information from reaching conscious thought until after it has sent a message to "fight, flee, or freeze."

-Picture, for example, when you touch a hot object and burn yourself: your body reflexively and instinctively pulls your hand away before your conscious mind has time to consider what happened or how to respond.295 Your body reacts before your conscious brain processes the danger, in an effort to protect your body from the threat of impending real or perceived injury.296
+Picture, for example, when you touch a hot object and burn yourself: your body reflexively and instinctively pulls your hand away before your conscious mind has time to consider what happened or how to respond.
+Your body reacts before your conscious brain processes the danger, in an effort to protect your body from the threat of impending real or perceived injury.